 Over the years, there have been many sources that suggest that household plants can help reduce the levels of some chemicals in the air.
 However, there is currently no evidence that backs up this claim.
 Indoor household plants should not be over-watered as this will help promote the growth of microorganisms that can affect an individual’s allergies.

-Presently, the EPA does not recommend the use of air cleaners to reduce levels of radon and its decay products.
+Presently, the Environmental Protection Agency (EPA) does not recommend the use of air cleaners to reduce levels of radon and its decay products.
 The efficiency of these devices is uncertain when it comes to this because they only remove radon decay products partially and do not assist in diminishing the amount of radon that is entering the home.

 K&S Heating and Air provides indoor air quality solutions for both residential and commercial customers in the Dallas, TX metropolitan area.
 We offer a full line-up of professional indoor air quality services.
-There is no job to big or too small that we cannot handle.
-If you are in need of indoor air quality installation, repair or even maintenance for your home or office then give us a call today.
-K&S Heating and Air is available twenty four hours a day and seven days a week for your convenience.
+There is no job too big or too small that we cannot handle.
+If you are in need of indoor air quality testing, installation, repair, or even maintenance for your home or office, then give us a call today.
+K&S Heating and Air is available twenty-four hours a day and seven days a week for your convenience.

-We are a family owned and operated business that has been providing heating and cooling service solutions for many years in the Dallas area.
+We are a family-owned and operated business that has been providing heating and cooling service solutions for many years in the Dallas area.
 K&S Heating and Air is also a proud member with the Better Business Bureau where we maintain a solid A+ rating.
-If you are in need of service and have questions or concerns then you can give us a call and one of our professional and friendly HVAC technicians will assist you.
+If you are in need of an air quality service and have questions or concerns, then you can give us a call at (972) 942-8078 and one of our professional and friendly HVAC technicians will gladly assist you.